 - From Care Recipients or their Authorised Representatives: In some cases, a Care Recipient or their Authorised Representative may provide information directly (for example, by completing a form linked to the Platform or supplying documents to their Care Provider).
 In these cases, we collect that information on behalf of the relevant Customer.

-- Automatically through use of the Platform: When Customers use the Platform, we may automatically collect certain technical data (such as usage logs, device information, and IP addresses) to maintain performance, support functionality, and enhance security.
-This data is not ordinarily used to identify individuals and is analysed only in aggregate form for trends, system monitoring, and improvements.
+- Automatically through use of the Platform: When Customers use the Platform, we may automatically collect certain technical data (such as usage logs, device information, and IP addresses) to maintain performance, support functionality, and enhance security, and to understand how the Platform is used.
+We describe how we use usage information, and the choices available to you, in the Cookies and Similar Technologies section.

 - From third-party integrations: If Customers connect other software, applications, or systems with the Platform, we handle the integrated information in accordance with this Privacy Policy and applicable privacy laws.